BLSQ/iaso/README.md

 User fixtures can be loaded when testing.
 This is the list(<name>:<password>) of users:
 - `admin:adminadmin`
+- `supervisor:supervisorsupervisor`
 - `importer:importerimporter`
 - `full-exporter:exporterexporter`
 - `anon-exporter:exporterexporter`

+To export some data from the database to create fixtures run e.g.:
+`docker-compose run web manage dumpdata auth.User --indent 2`

+To load some fixture into the database manually run e.g.:
+`docker-compose run web manage loaddata users`

 ## Code reloading